The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 Example: A fighter follows a god who demands absolute bravery when battling giants.
 In an encounter with a raging frost giant, he flees rather than possibly perishing.
 Here, the character has violated the relative morality of his religion.
 He will probably incur the wrath of his god, depending on the degree of the violation.
 However, he suffers no penalties against his alignment.

-“Good and ill have not changed since yesteryear; nor are they one thing among Elves and Dwarves and another among men.”
-The Two Towers, J.R.R.
+“Good and ill have not changed since yesteryear; nor are they one thing among Elves and Dwarves and another among men.” — The Two Towers, J.R.R.
 Tolkien

 Universal Morality

 This aspect of morality forms the bedrock of alignment, as its tenets apply to all intelligent beings.
 This is the “alignment force” that emanates from the Outer Planes and spreads throughout the multiverse.
 It is paramount to recognize the distinctive differences between universal and relative morality.
 The strictures of the former are ubiquitous, unchanging, and inviolate.
-Unlike relative morality, what is “good” for one group cannot differ from those of others.
-[43] These core tenets of Good, Evil, and Neutrality are explained in the subsequent sections that define the moral core of alignment.
+Unlike relative morality, what is “good” for one group cannot differ from that of others.[42]
+These core tenets of Good, Evil, and Neutrality are explained in the subsequent sections that define the moral core of alignment.
 Keep in mind that these serve as guidelines rather than as a set of rigid rules.
 To construct such a list of inflexible strictures for the game would be as undesirable as it would be fruitless.

 Example: A Lawful Good monarch implements the use of torture to extract information from captured enemies.
 Since torturing violates the tenets of Good, the monarch’s alignment drifts closer towards Lawful Neutral.
 If the leader continues to use torture semi-regularly, their alignment shifts to Lawful Neutral.
 If they institute torture as policy and make use of it routinely, it shifts to Lawful Evil.

 Frodo: “What a pity that Bilbo did not stab [Gollum] when he had the chance!”
 Gandalf: “Pity?
 It was Pity that stayed his hand.
-Pity, and Mercy: not to strike without need.”
-Fellowship of the Ring, J.R.R.
+Pity, and Mercy: not to strike without need.” — Fellowship of the Ring, J.R.R.
 Tolkien

 Good Defined

-Critics of alignment, [44] even some editions of Dungeons & Dragons, [45] insist that defining “good” and “bad” is impossible.
+Critics of alignment,[43] even some editions of Dungeons & Dragons,[44] insist that defining “good” and “bad” is impossible.
 They claim these concepts are relative to a specific time and place.
-Thus, one cannot create a clearly defined common moral code because of the myriad of divergent racial [46] and cultural attitudes and values found in the D&D universe.
+Thus, one cannot create a clearly defined common moral code because of the myriad of divergent racial[45] and cultural attitudes and values found in the D&D universe.
 However, this argument ignores the distinction between relative and universal morality.
-The criticism holds true for the former, but not for the latter.
+The criticism holds for the former, but not for the latter.

-The three basic tenets which comprise universal Good morality are: the right to exist, the right of self-determination, and freedom from suffering.
-[47] [48] Taken as a whole, these concepts define the essential core of Good alignment in the Dungeons & Dragons game.
-All Good-aligned creatures must follow these tenets, otherwise they have violated their alignment.
+The three basic tenets that comprise universal Good morality are: the right to exist, the right of self-determination, and freedom from suffering.[46]
+[47] Taken as a whole, these concepts define the essential core of Good alignment in the Dungeons & Dragons game.
+All Good-aligned creatures must follow these tenets; otherwise, they have violated their alignment.
 One must also avoid conflating relative with universal morality.
 The belief that one’s actions are “good” does not equate to Good in an alignment sense.
 An evil drow elf who slaughters innocents is doing “good” by the measure of his religion and society.
 However, his actions are far from the definition of Good, as it is really an evil act.

-2. Right of Self-Determination: Individuals should be free to make their own decisions and live their own life.
+2. Right of Self-Determination: Individuals should be free to make their own decisions and live their own lives.
 Forced servitude and slavery, along with exploitation and oppression in all forms, are undesirable.
-This includes unwarranted imprisonment, unjust restrictions, and laws which deprive one of shelter and sustenance.
+This includes unwarranted imprisonment, unjust restrictions, and laws that deprive one of shelter and sustenance.
 To have others unjustly impose their will on others denies them their freedom.
-Like the right to exist, this inalienable law applies to all, not for just a select few.
+Like the right to exist, this inalienable law applies to all, not just a select few.
 For example, a Good player character cannot enslave a non-Good creature, even if that creature has enslaved others, or belongs to a known Evil race.

 “It is against [our] principles…to use torture.
 Principles must never be abandoned.
 The end never justifies the means.
-Even if clinging to them means defeat, death, and remaining in ignorance.”
-To Your Scattered Bodies Go, Philip Jose Farmer
+Even if clinging to them means defeat, death, and remaining in ignorance.” — To Your Scattered Bodies Go, Philip Jose Farmer

 Evil Defined

 Evil is defined by its negative relation to Good.
 It reflects the Augustinian idea that Evil is the absence of Good.
-Evil seeks to “advance [itself] over others, by whatever means are possible, and always by the foulest of means possible.”
-[56] The three universal tenets of Evil are the inverse of those of Good: denial of existence, oppression of others, and desire for suffering.
-These principles simultaneously operate on an individual and collective level (i.e., the group, be it large or small).
+Evil seeks to “advance [itself] over others, by whatever means are possible, and always by the foulest of means possible.”[55]
+The three universal tenets of Evil are the inverse of those of Good: denial of existence, oppression of others, and desire for suffering.
+These principles simultaneously operate on an individual and collective level (i.e., the group, whether large or small).

 2. Oppression of Others: Only those strong enough to keep their freedom are entitled to it.
 One is either the exploited or the exploiter, and only the latter is truly free.
-The enslavement, oppression, exploitation, and domination of others is part of the inherent order of the universe.
-[58] Lesser beings are chattel meant to serve the more powerful ones.
-[59]
+The enslavement, oppression, exploitation, and domination of others are part of the inherent order of the universe.[57]
+Lesser beings are chattel meant to serve the more powerful ones.[58]

-3. Desire for Suffering: Cruelty, suffering, and immorality in all forms is desirable.
-[60] [61] Ruthlessness of the strong over the weak is a valid expression of the will.
+3. Desire for Suffering: Cruelty, suffering, and immorality in all forms are desirable.[59]
+[60] Ruthlessness of the strong over the weak is a valid expression of the will.
 Thus, Evil types revel in torture, violence, desolation, treachery, and animosity.
 They are callous and remorseless to the suffering of others.

-“Themes and conflicts of Law and Chaos, Skepticism and Faith…those contradictions that exist in us all.”
-Michael Moorcock
+“Themes and conflicts of Law and Chaos, Skepticism and Faith…those contradictions that exist in us all.” — Michael Moorcock

 LAWFUL & CHAOTIC — THE AXIS OF IDEOLOGY

 “You’ll encounter grief and woe by working for chaos.
-Regulation is the single frail barrier between savagery and welfare.”
-Emphyrio, Jack Vance
+Regulation is the single frail barrier between savagery and welfare.” — Emphyrio, Jack Vance

 Lawful Defined

 Hierarchies characterize lawful societies.
-Each individual has a well-defined class, rank, and position in their collective group.
-[64] Authority descends from the leaders and institutions of power (e.g., clergy, guilds, nobility, etc.) to the lower ranks of society.
+Each individual has a well-defined class, rank, and position in their collective group.[63]
+Authority descends from the leaders and institutions of power (e.g., clergy, guilds, nobility, etc.) to the lower ranks of society.
 Individuals regard those of a higher rank with respect and reverence.
 Leaders in Lawful societies are merely figureheads for the group’s collective goals.
 Removing one does nothing to displace the society, as the leader’s authority is only temporarily lent to them.
 Lawful societies always have a system to transfer power to a new leader.
-Few Lawful individuals challenge the legitimacy of their system by speaking out against it or acting contrary to its principles, so long as the society holds true to its ethos.
+Few Lawful individuals challenge the legitimacy of their system by speaking out against it or acting contrary to its principles, so long as the society holds to its ethos.
 Lawful societies resist or react slowly to change.

 “Independence of spirit naturally accompanies our independence of person.
-I am [their] leader…by virtue of the fact that I am older and stronger and wiser than the others.”
-Lord of Light, Roger Zelazny
+I am [their] leader…by virtue of the fact that I am older and stronger and wiser than the others.” — Lord of Light, Roger Zelazny

 Chaotic Defined

 Being independent-minded, it seems natural that Chaotic types would reject any rule, law, or taboo imposed on them.
-While this is true to an extent, Chaotics willingly abide by those rules which match their personal ethos.
+While this is true to an extent, Chaotics willingly abide by those rules that match their personal ethos.
 All other rules are optional, at least in their minds.
 Chaotics keep their word so long as it benefits their goals and interests.

 “[He] was not a man of high character.
-But though he had been responsible for a certain amount of death and destruction…he was not wantonly cruel.”
-The Tower of Zanid, L. Sprague de Camp
+But though he had been responsible for a certain amount of death and destruction…he was not wantonly cruel.” — The Tower of Zanid, L. Sprague de Camp

 NEUTRALITY — THE EQUALIZING FULCRUM

-Self-interest motivates Neutrality.
-[70] The morality of Good and Evil, and the ideology of Lawful and Chaotic, is mostly irrelevant to their motivations and goals.
-[71] They believe in morality and ideology when it suits their personal interests, discarding anything beyond what they need.
+Self-interest motivates Neutrality.[69]
+The morality of Good and Evil, and the ideology of Lawful and Chaotic, is mostly irrelevant to their motivations and goals.[70]
+They believe in morality and ideology when it suits their personal interests, discarding anything beyond what they need.
 In a conflict between two opposing groups, Neutrals refrain from choosing a side.
 If they must, they will ally themselves with the side they believe best represents their own interests.
-While Good and Evil both use Neutrals to achieve their aims, neither side fully trusts these “fence sitters”.
-[72]
+While Good and Evil both use Neutrals to achieve their aims, neither side fully trusts these “fence sitters.”[71]

 Since Neutrality sees all alignments as valid, they can act in a Good, Evil, Lawful, or Chaotic manner occasionally without violating their alignment.
 The addition of a moral or ideological bent (i.e., Good, Evil, Lawful, Chaotic) to their alignment modifies a Neutral’s basic nature.
 However, its Neutral essence always remains the same.
 For example, Neutral Good types see no value in joining either side of the Lawful-Chaotic conflict, but actively oppose Evil.
 Lawful Neutrals do the same, only with an emphasis on the Lawful-Chaotic axis.